This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 What is picadillo?

 Picadillo is a traditional dish in many Latin American countries as well as the Philippines.
 It’s basically a one-pan dish akin to a ground beef hash.
-Regardless of regional variations, it will feature a combination of ground beef, tomatoes (or tomato sauce), and olives.
+Regardless of regional variations, in a nutshell it is ground beef simmered in tomato based sauce.
+It will feature a combination of ground beef, tomatoes (or tomato sauce), and olives.
 Other common ingredients include raisins, potatoes, capers, peppers, onions, and garlic.

 Serving Suggestions